"You were DEAD!"

 - This happens again in the Volume 3 finale, after he gets stabbed in the back of the head which supposedly nullifies his regeneration powers.
 Even though there is no sign this time that he escaped, (trapped in an exploding building, after all) No one (in the audience) believed this death would stick.
 The fact that just seconds before they had just built up a storyline for Sylar to track down his true parents helped reinforce this belief in the audience.

-- In Doctor Who, the Doctor is Left for Dead by an bloodsucking alien after she drained his blood.
+- In the Doctor Who Series 3 episode "Smith and Jones", the Doctor is Left for Dead by an bloodsucking alien after she drained his blood.
 She was unaware that the Doctor possesses a dual vascular system, so in fact she'd only gotten half his blood, leaving him weakened but ready to pop up and save the day.

 - The third season premiere of Merlin had Morgause decide that the best way to keep Merlin from foiling her plan to conquer Camelot was to leave him in magical chains to be killed by poisonous beasts while she went on her way.
 Of course, the titular character of the show escapes, much to her surprise.